KalinduCh/LeoPortal/README.md

     - Admins can **approve or reject** pending member applications.
     - Full **CRUD** (Create, Read, Update, Delete) capabilities for user profiles.
     - **Bulk Import**: Admins can import new members from a CSV file.
-- **AI-Powered Communication**: An AI assistant helps admins draft professional and engaging email communications for club members, sent via **EmailJS**.
+- **AI-Powered Communication**: An AI assistant helps admins draft professional and engaging email communications for club members.
+- **Automated Email System**: Emails for announcements and birthday wishes are sent via a secure backend function using **Nodemailer**.
 - **Reporting & Data Export**:
     - Admins can view detailed **event summaries** with participant lists.
     - Reports on member participation and club growth.